 Scaling towards 22nm technologies and beyond.
 Speed and power trends.
 Design, masks and processing costs.
 Roadblocks and solutions.
 End of Moore’s Law!

-Methods: lectures, small exercises made during the course.
-Course material: book.
+Methods: lectures, exercises made during the course and during the evenings.
+Course mat...

 Participants receive a HTI certificate.